mbtamuli/csi-quickstart/emptyDirClone/README.md

 ## Quickstart

-1. Setup the cluster using the instructions in [running locally](./docs/running-locally.md).
+See the instructions for [running locally](./docs/running-locally.md).

 ## Understanding [`emptyDir`][1] Volumes